MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 :::image type="content" source="media/connectivity-architecture-overview/01-connectivity-architecture-entities.png" border="false" alt-text="Diagram showing entities in connectivity architecture for SQL Managed Instance.":::

-SQL Managed Instance is a single-tenant, PaaS offering.
+SQL Managed Instance is a single-tenant, platform as a service offering.
 Its compute and networking elements are deployed inside the customer's subne.
-SQL Managed Instance typically is accessed via its [virtual network-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint).
-SQL Managed Instance depends on Azure services like Azure Storage, Azure Active Directory (Azure AD), Azure Key Vault, and Azure Event Hubs, and telemetry collection services.
+SQL Managed Instance typically is accessed via its [virtual network-local endpoint](connectivity-architecture-overview.md#virtual-network-local-endpoint).
+SQL Managed Instance depends on Azure services like Azure Storage, Azure Active Directory (Azure AD), Azure Key Vault, Azure Event Hubs, and telemetry collection services.
 You'll see traffic that originates in subnets that contain SQL Managed Instance going to those services.

 Deployment, management, and core service maintenance operations are carried out via automated agents.
 These agents have exclusive access to the compute resources that operate the service.
-You can't use `ssh` or Remote Desktop Protocol (RDP) to access those hosts.
+You can't use `ssh` or Remote Desktop Protocol to access those hosts.
 All internal communications are encrypted and signed by using certificates.
 To check the trustworthiness of communicating parties, SQL Managed Instance constantly verifies these certificates by using certificate revocation lists.

 ---